pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"redefined-builtin"+OR+"W0622")

 ### [W0623](#W0623) (redefine-in-handler)<a name="W0623"></a>
-Redefining name %r from %s in exception handler
+Redefining name %r from %s in exception handler.

 Used when an exception handler assigns the exception to an existing name

 **:x: Incorrect code**